-The super-quiet operation is perfect for parents of babies who are light sleepers.
-Even if your little one falls asleep while feeding, you can finish pumping the other side before laying them don without fear of waking them up.
+The super-quiet operation is perfect for moms with a light sleeper.
+Even if your little one falls asleep while nursing, you can pump the other side before laying them down without the fear of waking them up.

 As there is only one part of this pump, it is easy to clean and maintain.
 However, you may need a special brush to get down inside the bottle.
 You can clean it using the dishwasher and sterilize it using boiling water, a microwave sterilizer, or another type of bottle sterilizer.

-The included bottle is about 3.5 ounces.
-Therefore, you might need something else if you want to store a lot of milk.
+The included bottle holds about 3.5 ounces, so you will need another storage container if you want to store a lot of milk.

 - Easy to clean and sterilize

 - You can adjust suction depending on where you squeeze

 - Made of food-grade silicone and other safe materials